 The next important feature of an Agile Project is the Scrum board.
 JIRA provides a solid basis to facilitate it.
 The feature is called a “Board”, and it is right there under the “Agile” menu item.
 (This menu option will be available only if you have the JIRA Agile add-in; this was previously called ‘GreenHopper’)

-Feature #3) After a board is created you will be able to configure it as you see fit.
+Feature #3: After a board is created you will be able to configure it as you see fit.
 Basically, there are two modes to a board – Plan and work.
-As the name implies, plan is the part where you can categorize your requirements (stories) into Sprints.
+As the name implies, a plan is a part where you can categorize your requirements (stories) into Sprints.
 Work mode is when you can track the time spent and the overall progress.
-Apart from these two you can generate several reports.
+Apart from these two, you can generate several reports.

-The following is how the plan mode looks like: (Click to enlarge image)
+The following is how the Planning mode looks like:

-- The plan mode displays all the user stories created for the project.
+- The Planning mode displays all the user stories created for the project.

 - You can use the LHS menu to decide the basis on which the issues need to be displayed.
 You can choose to view all the issues or only the ones related to a certain Epic.